AspadaX/Thinker/README.md

 - Interactively discuss top recommendations
 - The core prompting cycle is implemented in `get_scenario_responses`, `parse_suggestions`, `add_scores`, `interactive_advice` and other functions defined in the script.

-## Customization
-The template prompts can be edited to tailor the conversation flow.
-Additional Claude models, hyperparameters, and algorithms can be configured as well.

 ## Contributions
 Ideas and improvements welcome!
 Some possibilities: